locana-co/PGRestAPI/docs/OSX_Install.md

 	settings.pg.noFlyList = ["att_0", "table_1"];

-Leave the TopoJSON and GeoJSON output folders as they are.
+Leave the GeoJSON output folders as they are.

 On my windows installation, I use IIS URL Rewrite module to forward requests from a static IP or domain to "localhost:3000" (my node server and port).
 These config sections help the API write out fully qualified URLs using the external IP or domain rather than localhost:3000 (for example, when displaying a hyperlink to a particular web service)